christianalfoni/impact/docs/learn/going-reactive.md

 }
 ```

-Even though this code **looks the same**, it executes very different.
+Even though this code **looks the same**, it does not **execute the same**.
 In React the `Counter` is called every time the component potentially needs to reconcile.
 In reactive code the `Counter` is only called once, when the component initialises.
 That means you avoid the overhead of how `useState` and `setCount` behaves in this special runtime of reconciliation.

 The complexity increases as you start managing side effects, here showing the reactive code: